Deploy

 applications on Kubernetes clusters.

-Skaffold can work with kubectl
+Skaffold can work with kubectl to

 deploy artifacts on any Kubernetes cluster, including